jdevfullstack-tutorials/learn-C/README.md

 from the third argument, that is at index 2, which is a float.
 Conversion will be done through `atof`.

-## DYNAMIC MEMORY ALLOCATION USING ARRAYS
+## Dynamic Memory Allocation Using Arrays
 ### Source Code
 ```
 #include <stdio.h> // printf()